slashid/laravel/README.md

 return $slashIdUsers;
 ```

-You must alter the `user-migration.php` to model the data to be migrated as you want.
+You must adapt the `user-migration.php` to model the data to be migrated as you want.
 The script must return an array of `\SlashId\Laravel\SlashIdUser` with all the users you want to bulk import into SlashID.

-After fitting the script to your needs, run `php artisan slashid:import:run`, e.g.:
+After adapting the script to your needs, run `php artisan slashid:import:run`, e.g.:

 ```
 $ php artisan slashid:import:run